deltaquebec/sentiment_imdb_reviews/README.md

 10. Report
 11. Visualization

 Tasks 1 through 3 are identical to the data preparation and data cleaning from Visualization; they differ, however, in that the Visualization datasets followed for train_data, train_data_pos, and train_data_neg, whereas for the Neural Network Models, the datasets used are train_data and test_data.
 Each model trains on ten epochs (looped 1 through 10), and have equivalent input lengths (500), batch size (64), and embedding vector length (64).
 While this allows for a fairer cross-comparison, it does sacrifice optimization of each model.
 Optimizastion of individual models by tuning their hyperparameters is as much an art as a science, and is generally left for a return project.
-All accuracies reported here are >82%, a fair score for presentation and analysis.
+All accuracies reported here are >82%.

 ```
 imdbdata = pd.concat(clean)